StackVista/stackstate-docs/develop/reference/stml/using_stml.md

 ## Passing script data to tags with STML variables

-Attribute values can be set directly with literal values, but oftentimes, it may be desirable to use data that was computed in your script.
-Script data can be used within STML via the use of STML variables.
+You can set attribute values directly with literal values, but often it is desirable to use data computed in your script.
+To do this, you can use STML variables.

 Here is an example of a script passing some metric data to the `data` attribute of the `auto-widget` tag.
 This script uses the `UI.showReport` function which uses STML to format a report.